bewt85/docker-haproxy/README.md

 It is updated by [haproxy_updater](https://github.com/bewt85/mayfly-haproxy-updater) which mounts the `/etc/haproxy` folder.

-You can build your own versions of the ontainers by setting the following environment variable to your docker index username (if you don't it uses mine) and running this bash script:
+You can build your own version of the container by setting the following environment variable to your docker index username (if you don't it uses mine) and running this bash script:

 ```